personium/website/src/getting-started/appdev-impl.md

 On the server side, this endpoint generates the state parameter used for CSRF (Cross-Site Request Forgery) prevention and then redirects the request to the authorization endpoint.
 In the parameter redirect_uri, the URL of the application that receives the authorization code is specified.
 In the sample app, the engine script endpoint (`https://app-personium-trails.example/__/front/app`) is specified.

-The HTTP communication to [OAuth 2.0 authorization endpoint](../apiref/292_OAuth2_Authorization_Endpoint.md) when redirecting is as follows.
+The HTTP communication to [OAuth 2.0 authorization endpoint](../apiref/292_OAuth2_Authorization_Endpoint.md) is as shown below.

 ```text
 # request